Tesla Model S Long Range Plus: 400-mile range an electric-car first

 The company says that the new 402-mile range applies back to when it started building “Long Range Plus” versions of the Model S earlier this year—in February.

-The new number hasn’t yet been confirmed by the EPA, and Green Car Reports has reached out to the agency to confirm if this involved a retest.

-A little more backstory is due.
 In January, when the Model S was officially rated at 373 miles, Musk hinted that a 400-mile EPA rating for the big fastback might be close.
 After the release of the Long Range Plus version of the Model S in February, the model was updated to 391 miles.

 Then things got a little strange.
-Musk claimed that the EPA botched the range test for the Model S, accidentally leaving the car door open and the keys in the car, he claimed, which caused the car to lose 2% of its range overnight.
+Musk claimed that the EPA botched the range test for the Model S—accidentally leaving the car door open and the keys in the car, he claimed, which caused the car to lose 2% of its range overnight.
 The EPA refuted that and claimed that the latest 391-mile result was accurate.

+The EPA confirmed to Green Car Reports Tuesday that it had approved a 402-mile range for the updated Long Range Plus—but perhaps adding grist to the mill, it emphasized that this version was different than the one run that achieved the 391-mile range result.

+"Tesla has updated the 2020 Model S Long Range Plus vehicle making several changes to the vehicle from the one EPA previously tested," said an EPA spokesperson, who asked not to be named.
+"EPA approved the new label value based on a review of the testing protocols and data submitted by Tesla and found it was complete and accurate."

-Tesla outlined what’s new on the Model S to achieve this range, and it doesn’t mean increasing this car’s carbon footprint with more battery capacity.
-The new range represents a 20% boost in range versus a 2019 Model S 100D, which had the same battery pack design.
+Back to the car rather than the controversy: Tesla outlined what’s new on the Model S to achieve this range, and it doesn’t mean increasing this car’s carbon footprint with more battery capacity.
+The new range represents a 20% boost versus a 2019 Model S 100D, which had the same battery pack design.

 2020 Tesla Model S

-Now Tesla has detailed what exactly that includes.
-Partly, it’s “a “significant mass reduction” through in-house seat manufacturing and lighter materials for the battery pack and drive units—among various lessons learned through the manufacturing of the Model 3 and Model Y. Also, the previous mechanical oil pump for the rear induction motor has been replaced with an electric oil pump that runs independent of vehicle speed, and “further improvements” have been made to the permanent magnet front motors (shared with those other models), adding 2% more range.
-And a new aero wheel design alone adds boosts range by another 2%.
+In part, it’s “a “significant mass reduction” through in-house seat manufacturing and lighter materials for the battery pack and drive units—among various lessons learned through the manufacturing of the Model 3 and Model Y. Also, the previous mechanical oil pump for the rear induction motor has been replaced with an electric oil pump that runs independent of vehicle speed, and “further improvements” have been made to the permanent magnet front motors (shared with those other models), adding 2% more range.
+A new aero wheel design alone adds boosts range by another 2%.

-The Long Range Plus includes a new Hold mode for regenerative braking that will blend in physical brakes with regenerative braking to bring you to a full stop without having to press the brake pedal.
+The Long Range Plus includes a new Hold mode for regenerative braking that will blend in physical brakes with regenerative braking to bring the car to a full stop without having to press the brake pedal.

 That 402-mile Long Range Plus version is the most affordable Model S version.
 It currently costs $76,190, including the mandatory $1,200 destination fee.

-Note: This story was updated later on the day of its original publication to reflect additional comment provided by the U.S. EPA.